Logistics Network Design : From Internationalization to Rationalization

 Synchronization is therefore essential between the local and the global, but the company secures an adequate response to each level of the problem.

 While large international groups sometimes struggle to speed up the pace towards efficient Supply Chain Management both in terms of process and organization, confrontation with players in emerging markets places them directly face to face with the need to change their way of thinking.

-Established in China and India and working with Western companies on operational efficiency issues, the KEPLER firm observes the extreme mobility and adaptability of local players on a daily basis.
+Established in China and India and working with Western companies on operational efficiency issues, the KEPLER Supply Chain Consulting Firm observes the extreme mobility and adaptability of local players on a daily basis.
 The Supply Chain Manager is more than ever on the front line to support the company’s strategic objectives: international development, end-to-end competitiveness, flexibility & security.